 How will my baby's cord blood and cord tissue get to MiracleCord's lab?

 Shortly after your baby's cord blood and cord tissue have been collected, call 1-888-917-7447 to let us know your StemCare™ collection kit is ready for pick up.
-Our private medical courier will retrieve your baby's cord blood and cord tissue from your hospital room and deliver them safely to our lab for processing.
+Our partner medical courier will retrieve your baby's cord blood and cord tissue from your hospital room and deliver them safely to our lab for processing.

-MiracleCord only uses a private medical courier service, without transferring custody of your baby's cord blood and cord tissue to a commercial shipping company.
+MiracleCord only uses a direct medical courier service, without transferring custody of your baby's cord blood and cord tissue to a commercial shipping company.

 Should my baby's cord blood and cord tissue be refrigerated after they have been collected?

 No. Cord blood and cord tissue should be kept at room temperature from the time of collection to the time they are processed.
 Exposure to high or low temperatures can result in a significant loss of stem cell viability.
 The combination of MiracleCord's specially designed StemCare™ thermal collection kit and private medical courier service ensures that your baby's cord blood and cord tissue will be kept at a consistent temperature from your hospital room to our lab.